bjbraams/calendars/_includes/qchem/future.md

 2025-06-08 to 13: [13th International Conference on Chemical Kinetics (ICCK 2025)](https://icck2025.lbl.gov), Lake Tahoe, NV, USA.

 2025-06-18 to 20: [Current Trends in Electronic-Structure Theory (CTEST 2025)](https://ctest2025.com), Copenhagen, Denmark.
-Satellite of WATOC 2025.
+Satellite of WATOC 2025

 2025-06-18 to 20: [Numerical Methods in Quantum Chemistry Workshop](https://mrchemsoft.no/nmqc-2025/), Berlin, Germany.
-(Satellite of WATOC.).
+(Satellite of WATOC.)

 2025-06-22 to 27: [13th Triennial Congress of the World Association of Theoretical and Computational Chemists (WATOC 2025)](http://watoc2025.no), Oslo, Norway.